IFF to buy Frutarom in flavor and fragrance consolidation

 Frutarom’s $1.6 billion in projected sales this year will bring IFF’s sales to about $5.3 billion when the deal is completed in the next six to nine months.
 IFF, now the fourth-largest flavor and fragrance maker, will vault ahead of Firmenich to occupy the number two spot just behind Givaudan, IFF says.

 IFF CEO Andreas Fibig calls Frutarom “extremely attractive” for its “broad expertise in naturals and diverse adjacencies, with capabilities beyond our core taste and scent business.”
-Among those adjacencies are fast-growing categories including enzymes, antioxidants, health ingredients, and natural colors.
+Among those adjacencies are fast-growing categories such as enzymes, antioxidants, and natural colors.

 For Frutarom, the acquisition is a final chapter for a company that started as a maker of extracts and essential oils in 1933 and grew by acquisition to become the world’s sixth-largest flavor and fragrance maker.
 The firm has made 39 acquisitions in the past five years and boasts 5,600 employees, including 600 in R&D.